The High W Challenge: Robust Neutrino Energy Estimators for LArTPCs: Impact of Estimator Choice on Oscillation Parameters

 where again $i$ indexes the bins in the estimated neutrino energy spectrum.
 The difference between the best fit of $\alpha'$ and the value of $\alpha$ used to construct the original spectrum with the full simulation then quantifies the impact of FSI in an oscillation context.

 Fig.~\ref{fig:FSIDeltaM2Fits} shows the ratio between the extracted value of $\Delta m^2_{23}$ obtained from fitting the non-FSI spectrum with equation~\ref{eq:FitMetric} and the value of $\Delta m^2_{23}$ used to generate the full spectrum with FSI.
-Consistently with Section~\ref{sec:FSI_Focus}, the impact of FSI on the oscillation parameters is smallest when using the $W^2$ and SF estimators, whereas the use of calorimetric and proton-based methods display sizable biases.
-The behavior is consistent across GENIE and NuWro.
+The estimators least sensitive to FSI in this test are the two modified versions of the CCQE-like estimator, consistent with the study on bias presented in Section~\ref{sec:FSI_Focus}, followed by the $W^2$ and SF methods.
+The calorimetric and proton based methods show the largest biases.
+The conclusions of this test are consistent across GENIE and NuWro.